Shutdown button with Raspberry PI and Python

 Start installing Raspberry PI OS.
 You can both install Raspberry PI OS Lite (for headless, fast environments) or Raspberry PI OS Desktop (in this case, using its internal terminal).

 Make your OS up-to-date.
-From terminal, issue following command:
+From the terminal, issue the following command:

 sudo apt update -y && sudo apt upgrade -y